musabshak/colonel-opps/log.md

     - kExec X
         - Theoretically should not run out of memory since we just tore down a process?

-Other
-- Could have stored num_free_frames currently available, as a frametable attribute - slicker than find_n_free_frames?

 ### Todo other